LambdaHack/LambdaHack/README.md

 bitmap fonts 16x16x.fon, 8x8x.fon and 8x8xb.fon are the best,
 but for larger window sizes or if you require international characters (e.g. to give custom names to player characters), a scalable font is the only option.
-The game winow automatically scales according to the specified font size.
+The game window automatically scales according to the specified font size.

 If you don't have the numeric keypad, you can use mouse or laptop keys (uk8o79jl) or you can enable the Vi keys (aka roguelike keys) in the config file.
-If numeric keypad doesn't wori, toggling the Num Lock key may help.
-If runing with the Shift kay and keypad keys don't work, try Control key and keypad keys instead.
+If numeric keypad doesn't work, toggling the Num Lock key ometimes helps.
+If running with the Shift key and keypad keys doesn't work, try Control key instead.
+The game is fully playable with mouse only, as well as with keyboard only, but the most efficient combination is probably mouse for distant aiming and distant go-to and keyboard for everything else.

 Compilation from source